 These programs have been in place since 1989 and our alumni have gone on to graduate programs and to career success in a number of fields.
 This page focuses on some of the resources that are available for students who are working adults.
-It is under construction this summer as we create links to and descriptions of the unique and individualized ways that NDNU helps adult students to create a graduation plan that best enables their success.
+The intent of these links and descriptions is to support the unique and individualized ways that NDNU helps adult students to create a graduation plan that enables success.

 COMING BACK TO SCHOOL

 Credit for Prior Learning.
 NDNU’s evening programs value the experience that adults with work experience bring to the classroom; indeed, our courses are built upon the expectation that students will bring their work experience to the classroom, making learning relevant and helping working professionals to become immediately more effective in the workplace.
 NDNU accepts credit for prior learning in a variety of ways; students should work with their academic advisers to determine which best fits their experience and graduation needs.
 Possible approaches include:

 - Examinations that test knowledge obtained in the workplace, in other classrooms, or through life experience.
 Some of these can be done through external sources, such a CLEP exams, and then transferred to NDNU.
 CLEP is run through the College Board and testing centers exist in many locations in the vicinity of each of our campuses.